kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Object Oriented Programming/Constructors - Java.md

   - Java
 aliases:
 ---
-A method that allows you to "construct" and initialize the attributes of a class.
+A type method that allows you to "construct" and initialize the attributes of a class.
 ```java showlinenumbers
 class Vehicle {
 	String model;